bszafranski/cram/docs/create-network.rst

 Inflows only have one parameter, Flow.
 For Inflows, the Flow defines both the High and the Low on the arc.
 If the Flow from an inflow is not able to find a route through the network and back to the mass balance node an infeasible solution will occur.

-To add an inflow to the network click on the Create Inflow button on the toolbar (shown below) or click on the Excel CRAM->Network->Add Object... menu item and select Inflow from the dialog box that appears.
+To add an inflow to the network click on the Create Inflow button on the toolbar (shown below) or click on the menu ExcelCRAM->Network->Add Object... menu item and select Inflow from the dialog box that appears.

 .. image:: /images/add-inflow.png